glihm/starknet-messaging-dev/README_saya.md

    --mock-snos-from-pie \
    --mock-layout-bridge-program-hash 0x43c5c4cc37c4614d2cf3a833379052c3a38cd18d688b617e2c720e8f941cb8
 ```

+It is using the `saya=debug` to make sure you have the logs to see messages being processed.

 The command is still a bit verbose, but it will be simplified in the future.
 The settlement account is for now a default account on Katana, you can adjust depending on your configuration.